lamarrr/STX/assets/panicking.md

 In this case, the line indicated is part of our code, and if we go to that line, we see the `panic` function call.

 In other cases, the `panic` call might be in code that our code calls, and the filename and line number reported by the error message will be someone else's code where the `panic` function is called, not the line of our code that eventually led to the `panic` call.
 We can use the backtrace of the functions the `panic` call came from to figure out the part of our code that is causing the problem.
-Backtraces can be enabled via your application CMakeLists.txt file by setting `STX_DISABLE_BACKTRACE` to `OFF` .
+Backtraces can be enabled via your application CMakeLists.txt file by setting `STX_ENABLE_BACKTRACE` to `ON` .

 # When to panic() ?